 September 20, 2022

 As the world’s energy leader, Texas is an obvious place for solar power to take root and grow.
 That’s just what’s happening.

 Now our government, utilities and others just need to give Texans what they want.

 This month, the Dallas Morning News unpacked the fact that Texans are flocking to solar power.
 Both to save money and to protect themselves from problems with Texas’ grid.

 But that’s not all.
 Across the country, the growing solar sector is helping boost the share of electricity coming from renewables.
 Also, outside Austin, officials just broke ground on what may be the world’s largest solar roof facility.
 And solar panel sales in Houston are stratospheric.

 Texas Utility Companies are Slowing Growth of Solar Energy

-So the market and industry are doing just fine — connecting Texans who want alternatives that make them more free and more safe from blackouts, high electricity bills, extreme weather and old power plants.
+The market and industry are doing just fine.
+Connecting Texans who want alternatives that make them more free and more safe from blackouts, high electricity bills, extreme weather and old power plants.

 The problem is the other stuff.

 Look at Houston.
 As the Houston Chronicle reported this month, some homeowners are having to wait six months after they install solar panels on their roofs for the electric utility to come by, inspect the equipment, and turn it on.